Writing On (Weiter Schreiben) – A Platform for Literature from zones of war and conflict

-In 2017 we asked authors who had sought refuge in Germany what they wish for.
+In 2017, we asked authors having sought refuge in Germany what they wish for.
 The answer was always: To keep writing.

 We would like to express our gratitude to the Hauptstadkulturfonds, the Schering Stiftung, the Heinrich Böll Stiftung’s Gunda Werner Institute and the Goethe-Institut for their financial support during our first year, and the Hauptstadkulturfonds, the Allianz Kulturstiftung and the Goethe-Institut for the second year.